 Grainger House is located in Cradley Heath in Birmingham.
-This spacious, modern building contains 17 contemporary studio flats, 2 communal kitchens and 2 lovely lounge areas for our residents to use and enjoy.
+This spacious, modern building contains 17 contemporary studio flats, two communal kitchens, a lounge and an activity area.

 All areas of our home are comfortable and friendly, and you have a choice of sociable or quiet communal spaces to relax with each other or welcome family and friends.

 Located close to the centre of Cradley Heath, there is easy access to shops, local amenities, health care services, educational facilities and public transport.
 There is also a church, hairdressers, gym and several cafés and restaurants nearby.
-Residents can find more details of things to do in our area can be found in our “Area Guide”, including local beauty spots, indoor and outdoor activities and more places to go.
+Residents can find more details of things to do in our “Area Guide”, including local beauty spots, indoor and outdoor activities and more places to go.

 Grainger House have several activities taking place each week, which residents are more than welcome to get involved with.
 There is something for everyone to enjoy each day.
 Activities and events are designed for all interests and abilities and we encourage people to stay active and involved.
 A few firm favourites are our social cooking evenings and movie nights!